JuliaDynamics/Associations.jl/docs/src/causalitytests/causality_tests.md

 `causality` accepts many different causality tests.
 The returned values will vary depending on the type of test, but the syntax for performing a test is always the same.

+All tests can be used in conjunction with a binning scheme with [`BinnedDataCausalityTest`](@ref) to perform the tests on data with uncertain index (e.g time) values.

 ## Distance based causality tests

 - [`CrossMappingTest`](@ref)